March 16, 2014, San Antonio: More complaints are surfacing today about San Antonio's Animal Care Services.

 Earlier this month Rodriguez said she found this very sweet stray dog in a Pizza Hut parking lot, and named her Sandy.

-"I told her that I was looking for a foster (home) and would be willing to foster and adopt her myself if she didn’t find a home," said Rodriguez.
-"She encouraged me to surrender Sandy to ACS and assured me that, should a foster not be found for her, I would be able to foster her, and receive medical treatment for her, until I found her a home."
+"I told her that I was looking for a foster (home) and would be willing to foster and adopt her myself if she didn’t find a home," Rodriguez said.
+"She encouraged me to surrender Sandy to ACS and assured me that should a foster not be found for her, I would be able to foster her, and receive medical treatment for her, until I found her a home."

 Feeling good about this arrangement, Rodriguez even snapped a picture driving Sandy to the shelter.
-Rodriguez said when she dropped the little pooch off she made sure everyone at ACS knew she would take the dog if a temporary or permanent home could not be found, and Sandy should NOT be euthanized.
+Rodriguez said when she dropped the little pooch off she made sure everyone at ACS knew she would take the dog if a temporary or permanent home could not be found.
+She emphasized Sandy should NOT be euthanized.

-Rodriguez jumped on that immediately, sent in her information and was in the midst of finalizing any questions ACS had when she got this email from the agency stating: “I’m sorry this animal is no longer available for rescue, adoption or foster through ACS.”
+Rodriguez jumped on that immediately, sent in her information and was in the midst of finalizing any questions ACS had when she got an email from the agency stating: “I’m sorry this animal is no longer available for rescue, adoption or foster through ACS.”

-Shocked, Rodriguez said Sandy had been put down without notice or warning.
-"I was heartbroken and immediately called an emailed Kathy Davis indicating my anger and sadness in how ACS handled this situation," said Rodriguez.
+Shocked, Rodriguez said Sandy had been killed without notice or warning.
+"I was heartbroken and immediately called an emailed Kathy Davis indicating my anger and sadness in how ACS handled this situation," Rodriguez said.
 "She responded via email with an apology indicating that she would investigate this incident with her staff.
 I have yet to receive a response on this investigation."

 Rodriguez is livid and started spreading the word about this via social media and is calling for a sweeping overhaul of ACS.
 "And I am not the only one.
 The people are tired of the city's ineffective practices and lip service.
 Individuals of good moral conscience should not condone this long-standing city-wide practice of animal cruelty.
-We are tired and are not going to take it anymore," said Rodriguez.
+We are tired and are not going to take it anymore," Rodriguez said.

 Other problems at ACS